 How to Treat and Diagnose Obstructive Sleep Apnea

-Using several different available types of sleep studies, once Koala® Center for Sleep and TMJ Disorders establishes a diagnosis of Obstructive Sleep Apnea, we offernon-surgical solutions so you can regain a restful night’s sleep.
+Using several different available types of sleep studies, once Koala® Center for Sleep and TMJ Disorders establishes a diagnosis of Obstructive Sleep Apnea, we offer non-surgical solutions so you can regain a restful night’s sleep.
 Oral Appliance Therapy treatment is available at our sleep centers near you.
 This therapy in conjunction with changes in behavior and lifestyle such as weight loss, physical exercise, and avoidance of smoking, drinking, sedative medication will also benefit you.
-If you or a loved one is experiencing any of the symptoms listed above or have questions about OSA, give us a call today at (855) 977-0400.
+If you or a loved one is experiencing any of the symptoms listed above or have questions about OSA, give us a call today.
 If you would like to book an appointment at one of our multiple Koala® Center for Sleep and TMJ Disorders locations, click here to find your nearest sleep clinic.